Lager Beer Riot: Events

 Despite the renewed enforcement of Chicago's liquor ordinance, tavern owners continued to sell beer on Sundays.
 That resulted in over 200 Germans being arrested in violation of both the license and the Sunday ordinances.
 The numerous arrests led to the scheduling of a test case for the 21st of April.
 Saloon keepers "decided to unite for defense and resistance, [and] contributed toward a common fund and counsel to represent all."

 Robin Einhorn argues that the scheduling of such an event, "in effect, scheduled the riot."
 Protesters clashed with police near the Cook County Court House.
 Waves of angry immigrants stormed the downtown area.
 "As the marchers, coming from the north with fife and drum, approached the Chicago River at Clark Street," the mayor ordered the swing bridges opened to stop further waves of protestors from crossing the river.
-This left some trapped on the bridges, police then fired shots at protesters stuck on the Clark Street Bridge over the Chicago River.
+This left some trapped on the bridges, and police then fired shots at protesters stuck on the Clark Street Bridge over the Chicago River.
 A policeman named George W. Hunt was shot in the arm by a rioter named Peter Martin.
 Martin was then killed by police, and Hunt's arm had to be amputated.
 Rumors flew throughout the city that more protesters were killed.
 There is no evidence to support that, but loaded cannons set on the public square contributed to those rumors.